-- Agrees to participate in a Community of Practice leadership activities to deepen knowledge and expertise with and from other CenteringPregnancy sites. - Agrees to communicate at least monthly with the New Jersey Centering Program Manager or other designated CHI team members for regular and as-needed consultation calls to discuss progress toward deliverable completion, site-specific challenges, and potential solutions. - Agrees to achieve site accreditation within 18 months of signing a site agreement with CHI.
+- Agrees to participate in a Community of Practice (COP) leadership activities to deepen knowledge and expertise with and from other CenteringPregnancy sites.
+The COP is coordinated by the New Jersey Centering Alliance, which is led by the New Jersey Chapter, American Academy of Pediatrics and in partnership with the New Jersey Health Care Quality Institute, CHI, and the Burke Foundation. - Agrees to communicate at least monthly with the New Jersey Centering Program Manager or other designated CHI team member(s) for regular and as-needed consultation calls to discuss progress toward deliverable completion, site-specific challenges, and potential solutions. - Agrees to achieve site accreditation within 18 months of signing a site agreement with CHI.